dreadl0ck/netcap/README.md

 These audit records can be stored on disk or exchanged over the network, and are well suited as a data source for machine learning algorithms.
-Since parsing of untrusted input can be dangerous and network data is potentially malicious, implementation was performed in a programming language that provides a garbage collected memory safe runtime.
+Since parsing of untrusted input can be dangerous and network data is potentially malicious, a programming language that provides a garbage collected memory safe runtime is used for the implementation.

 It was developed for a series of experiments in my bachelor thesis: _Implementation and evaluation of secure and scalable anomaly-based network intrusion detection_.
 Slides from my presentation at the Leibniz Supercomputing Centre of the Bavarian Academy of Sciences and Humanities are available on [researchgate](https://www.researchgate.net/project/Anomaly-based-Network-Security-Monitoring).